-- You have type 1 diabetes mellitus or other type of diabetes. - You have had any episodes of severe hypoglycemia and/or hypoglycemia unawareness within the past 6 months. - You have had a heart attack, heart failure, or stroke. - You have liver disease such as hepatitis or cirrhosis. - Your kidneys are not functioning well and you have an estimated glomerular filtration rate (eGFR) of less than 30 milliliters/minute/1.73 m2. - You have active or untreated cancer. - You are on chronic glucocorticoid therapy.
+- You have had more than 1 emergency room visit or hospitalization due to poor glucose control within the past 6 months. - You have had any episodes of severe hypoglycemia and/or hypoglycemia unawareness within the past 6 months. - You have had a heart attack, heart failure, or a stroke. - You have liver disease such as hepatitis or cirrhosis. - Your kidneys are not functioning well and you have an estimated glomerular filtration rate (eGFR) of less than 30 milliliters/minute/1.73 m. - You have any type of active or untreated cancer. - You are on chronic glucocorticoid therapy.